BDEMR/recruitment-test-frontend/README.md

 * Notify us by email.

 # Timelimit
-You should ideally complete the task in less than 24 work hours.
-In no circumstances it should take you more than 48 work hours.
+You should ideally complete the task in 5 days.
+In no circumstances it should take you more than 7days.

-Your individualized deadline will depend on the date you apply on.
-Usually it's within 7 days from your application.

 # Notes
-* Make sure to commit around every 5 to 15 minutes while you work.
+* Make sure to commit around every 25 to 30 minutes while you work.
 It is extremely important.
 Make sure your commits messages make sense.
 * Sync your commits work every hour.
 * Read up references as much as you need.
 Reading is appreciated.
 * You may showcase your work on your portfolio regardless you work with us or not.